shidel/fd-nls/inferno/readme.md

 For example, ImgEdit uses 2 fonts at present 10x12 and 8x8.
 So, if the language is set to TR, the 1012N-TR.FNT will be used for 10x12 characters.
 However, since no smaller size is provided that fits in the 8x8 requirement, the 0808N-EN.FNT will get loaded for that size.
+If you use ImgEdit to create or edit a font, the different formats are handled automatically and transparently.
+Other editors will not be capable of creating fonts wither than 8 bits that are compatible with ImgEdit or the Inferno Game Engine.

 The first letter following the font size is the basic style idenifier.
 N, T, B & I stand for normal, thin, bold and italic.